thisiskyle/anrcy.nvim/README.md

 ## Sourcing Job Files <a id="source"></a>

-If you want to do something more complex, you can create a "job file."
+Sourcing a job file allows you to do more complex things to create an `anrcy.Job`

-A job file can be any valid lua file that returns an `anrcy.Job[]`
+Anything you can do with lua can be done in a job file as long as the resulting output is an `anrcy.Job[]`

 Example: